-- (1) Other segment assets include inventories, trade receivables and other receivables. - Segment liabilities include inventories, trade receivables and other receivables.
-Segment liabilities include special concession liabilities, provisions for the back-end nuclear cycle, provisions for decommissioning and last cores, provisions for employee benefits, other provisions (excluding provisions for risks associated with investments and provisions for tax risks), trade payables and other liabilities.
+- (1) Other segment assets include inventories, trade receivables and other receivables. - (2) Segment liabilities include special concession liabilities, provisions for the back-end nuclear cycle, provisions for decommissioning and last cores, provisions for employee benefits, other provisions (excluding provisions for risks associated with investments and provisions for tax risks), trade payables and other liabilities.